 The solutions finding meaning in life or seeking happiness includes paying less attention to the outer world and more exploring the inner self.
 The search inwards most effective tool besides drugs is meditation.
 There are only two forms of meditation, according to Buddha: Shamata and Vipassana.
 Shamata (in Tibetan shi-né, shi means peace or peaceful and né means rest or stay peaceful, mostly known as mindfulness).
 The main aim of Buddhist Meditation is to purify the mind of all negative tendencies—such as greed, anger, and delusion, through mind control and secondly gain insight.

 Spirituality is not religious notions, defined as the search for connectedness and meaning.
 Spirituality is an innate and universal search for transcendental meaning in life.
 Albert Einstein said “Only a life lived for others is a life worthwhile” Spirituality involves the desire to do purposeful work that serves others and to be part of a principled community.
-It consists of the yearning for connectedness and wholeness that manifested when one is allowed to integrate his or her inner life with one’s professional role in the service of a greater good
+It consists of the yearning for connectedness and wholeness that manifested when one can integrate his or her inner life with one’s professional role in the service of a greater good

 The business world focuses on performance and innovation exclusively through rational understanding, therefore missing the spiritual parameter.
 This view overlooks the reality of people, the precious resource for the spiritual power of change.
 Inspiration is an excellent capacity for excellent business performance, not understood through rational concepts.
 The very soul of understanding business needs systems of organisational spirituality.